RKaseman/unit-03-game-word-guess/README.md

 This project isn't far enough complete visually to worry about them yet.

 This is my first use of CSS variables.

+I was dismayed when I discovered the Hedonometer API hasn't been up and running for a while, so I had to get creative in order to use it at all.